hmc-cs111-spring2023/project-everettbu/notebooks/Notebook2.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+This upcoming week I need to start to bridge the gap between my first and second DSL.
+This is a little bit of a daunting task for me as I am not fully sure how to start making progress on this.
+I am currently under the impression that inputs for my program should contain the style/font preferences alongside the verb keyword and the event.
+This will require me to parse the first section and completely ignore the second section until later on when my second DSL comes into play.
+I am currently unsure if this is the best approach for me to take and will need to plan it out thoroughly this upcoming week.

 **What questions do you have for your critique partners?
 How can they best help you?**

+I would greatly appreciate any feedback on the situation I described in the previous section.

 How would you approach saving my ical outputs so that they are easy to use when I start the application side of my project?
 I’m currently thinking of a simple array based structure but I would love to hear your thoughts.

 Something that I am considering working on for this week is making my input handling less harsh.
 For example, if I try to write “jan 14 add ‘chapter’” my program throws an error because Jan isn't capitalized.
 Do you think this is something that is something that I should prioritize or leave for later on?